junxit/us-congress-bills-110/metadata.md

 - 2007-01-31 — Introduced in Senate
 - 2007-01-31 — Referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S1464)
+- 2007-03-20 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-73.
+- 2007-05-23 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment and with a preamble.
+With written report No. 110-100.
+- 2007-06-26 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment and with a preamble.
+With written report No. 110-100.
+- 2007-06-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 230.